jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 ```

 1. It's determining what the `title` and `message` for the alert.
-2. It's showing the error alert by presenting it on the view controller.
+2. It's showing the alert and presenting it.

 We could make this easier to test by extracting the message setting part into it's own function like this.